The first things that come to mind about Barcelona are the bluest of blue skies, a stylish Mediterranean vibe, beaches, and scrumptious cuisine.

-The Premier Suite is an amazing interior space that follows true modernism in style with sleek simplicity, clean lines, and all-around wide open comfort.
+The Premier Suite is an amazing interior space that follows true modernism in style with sleek simplicity, clean lines, and all-around wide-open comfort.

-This room features a long terrace, a living room with dining for 6, a master bedroom with a walk-in closet, study area, and the fine import from our Brits across the pond that we all love – the butler.
+This room features a long terrace, a living room with dining for 6, a master bedroom with a walk-in closet, a study area, and the fine import from our Brits across the pond that we all love – the butler.
 By the way, did you know there’s a train ride with a personal butler as well?